 Clothes and Shoes

 - Underwear.
 You are going to be sweating a lot, so moisture-wicking underwear is the recommended choice.
+This is one of the most basic and essential items in hiking clothes.

 - T-shirts.
 Again, pick the moisture-wicking and/or dry-fit type.